 Chinese New Year Liverpool

 3 days of Chinese New Year festivities are brewing in Liverpool!
-With 10 years of experience in throwing Chinese New Year celebrations, we can safely say the city knows how to do the traditions justice.
+With more than 20 years of experience in throwing Chinese New Year celebrations, we can safely say the city knows how to do the traditions justice.
 Here’s a snippet of what you can expect:

 - Join a family workshop for some hands-on fun

-- Browse for Chinese New Year gifts at the Chinese market on George Street
+- Browse for Chinese New Year gifts at the Chinese Market

 - Choose a live show to see with the kids at the The Great George Street Stage

 - Don’t miss out on the projection/pyrotechnic display - it’s going to be truly spectacular!

 Chinese New Year Birmingham

 Want to celebrate the Chinese New Year in Birmingham?
-You’ll be glad to find out, Brum is also throwing a FREE 3-day party for the occasion.
+You’ll be glad to find out, Brum is also throwing a FREE party for the occasion.
 This is going to be the biggest Chinese New Year celebration in the Midlands, with more than 30,000 people expected to come.
 Here are some of the highlights:

 - Enjoy some time indoors with a family craft workshop at Birmingham Hippodrome